NORWEGIAN CRUISE LINE REVEALS STAR-STUDDED CAST FOR ITS "SUMMER: THE DONNA SUMMER MUSICAL" DEBUTING ON NORWEGIAN PRIMA

-Former "American Idol" Contestant and Star, Kimberly Locke, Joins World-Class International Performers to Play Donna Summer in Headlining Act
+Former "American Idol" Contestant and Star, Kimberley Locke, Joins World-Class International Performers to Play Donna Summer in Headlining Act

 MIAMI, July 25, 2022 /PRNewswire/ -- Norwegian Cruise Line (NCL), the innovator in global cruise travel with a 55-year history of breaking boundaries, pulled back the curtain today to announce the cast of its highly-anticipated headlining show, "Summer: The Donna Summer Musical," premiering aboard the all-new Norwegian Prima this August.